Seahawks part ways with offensive coordinator Brian Schottenheimer, citing ‘philosophical differences’

 Coach Pete Carroll had somewhat sidestepped a question about changes on his coaching staff when he talked to the media Monday, saying it was not something he would discuss before adding, “I’m counting on everybody coming back.”

+But ESPN’s Adam Schefter reported that “after meeting last night, it was evident there were philosophical differences between Schottenheimer” and Carroll and that “they decided a parting was in the best interests of both sides.”

-Carroll also began that interview by volunteering that the Seahawks must return to running the ball more in 2021, and that may have foreshadowed that the Seahawks wanted to go in a different direction with its offense.
+Carroll also began that interview by volunteering that the Seahawks must return to running the ball more in 2021, and that may have foreshadowed that the Seahawks wanted to go in a different direction with their offense.

+While it’s unclear who will take over, the NFL Network reported that one likely candidate is Shane Steichen, the current offensive coordinator of the Los Angeles Chargers.
+Steichen just concluded his first full season as offensive coordinator with the Chargers, who were 18th in points and ninth in yards this season, after taking over midway through the 2019 season.

-The Rams’ loss included a botched fourth-down play in the fourth quarter from Seattle’s own 34 which Carroll admitted later that he essentially overruled the play call, which helped result in the team leaving the huddle late.
+The Rams’ loss included a botched fourth-down play in the fourth quarter from Seattle’s own 34, after which Carroll admitted later that he essentially overruled the play call, which helped result in the team leaving the huddle late.

-Left guard Jordan Simmons was then called for illegal motion and Seattle, which was down 23-13 at the time, had to punt.
+With the team hurrying to the line of scrimmage, keft guard Jordan Simmons was then called for illegal motion and Seattle, which was down 23-13 at the time, had to punt.
 The Rams used a fumbled punt by Seattle to then score to take a 30-13 lead and essentially end the game.

 “We were talking it over and we discussed some plays and I kind of got in the middle of it,’’ Carroll said.
 “Then, we just got late.
 That’s why we wound up jumping; we screwed it up.
 It just wasn’t clear enough.
 That’s one play.
 We didn’t function the way we needed to right there and so we had to punt the football.
 Punting the football wasn’t a bad idea, either.
 Just to get them on down, and take them to the next couple sequences.
 But I would have really liked to have made that, and so that’s why we went ahead and tried to get the chance and then we just didn’t function cleanly like we needed to.

-Carroll also acknowledged that after the team lost three of four at midseason — losing 10 turnovers in the three losses — he wanted the offense to become a bit more conversative and careful with the ball.
+Carroll also acknowledged that after the team lost three of four games at midseason — losing 10 turnovers in the three losses — he wanted the offense to become a bit more conservative and careful with the ball.

-In what turned out to be his last session with Seattle media last Thursday, Schottenheimer noted the team’s increased emphasis on turnovers as the year wore on saying “the thing I’m most proud of is the way we’ve taken care of the football.’’
+In what turned out to be his last session with Seattle media last Thursday, Schottenheimer noted the team’s increased emphasis on limiting turnovers as the year wore on saying “the thing I’m most proud of is the way we’ve taken care of the football.’’

 The Seahawks did that down the stretch, committing one or fewer turnovers in a four-game winning streak that clinched the NFC West title at 12-4.